 Section 80 of the Commonwealth Constitution

-It is a common belief among OPCA theorists that the judiciary is denying a defendant his rights under chapter 29 of the Magna Carta by not allowing him “the judgment of his peers” implying that a trial by jury 1 must be conducted for every matter before the court, including summary offences.
-Section 80 of the Commonwealth Constitution 2 states:
+It is a common belief among OPCA theorists that the judiciary is denying a defendant his rights under chapter 29 of the Magna Carta by not allowing him “the judgment of his peers” implying that a trial by jury must be conducted for every matter before the court, including summary offences.
+Section 80 of the Commonwealth Constitution provides:

 “The trial on indictment of any offence against any law of the Commonwealth shall be by jury, and every such trial shall be held in the State where the offence was committed, and if the offence was not committed within any State the trial shall be held at such place or places as the Parliament prescribes.”